OlegDyukel/StoryTeller/README.md

 # StoryTeller
-Inspired by news, tasks and sports
+Inspired by news, logic tasks and sports